Liberty University College of Osteopathic Medicine has a variety of student organizations to meet the interests, needs, and desires of all students.

 Student National Medical Association (SNMA)

-was created to produce sensitive, qualified
+The Student National Medical Association was created to produce sensitive, qualified

-SNMA focuses on (1) providing its members with avenues that help foster an obligation to practice medicine within minority communities; (2) instituting programs for the dissemination of health care information and the empowerment of minority communities; and (3) serving the fraternal needs of minority medical students.
+physicians to serve minority and indigent communities.
+SNMA focuses on (1) providing its members with avenues that help foster an obligation to practice medicine within minority communities; (2) instituting programs for the dissemination of health care information and the empowerment of minority communities; and (3) serving the fraternal needs of minority medical student-doctors.

-Student Osteopathic Internal Medicine Association (SOIMA) and American College of Physicians (ACP)
+Student Osteopathic Internal Medicine Association (SOIMA)

-Student Osteopathic Medical
+Student Osteopathic Medical Association (SOMA)

-of the American Osteopathic Organization and the representative body for Osteopathic Medicine in the U.S.A.
+This is the official student organization of the American Osteopathic Association (AOA) and the representative body for Osteopathic Medicine within the U.S.A.

 The Student Osteopathic Medical Association is one of the largest student groups on campus of the Colleges of Osteopathic Medicine, representing more than 90 percent of most student bodies.
-SOMAs national affiliations with similar groups at other schools provide the largest network for information exchange and interaction available today.
+SOMA's national affiliations with similar groups at other schools provide the largest network for information exchange and interaction available today.
 Membership in SOMA brings many benefits including free subscriptions to Student Doctor and Medical Student and discount prices on diagnostic equipment, the Preceptorship Program, SOMA scholarships, life insurance programs, and more.
 Locally, SOMA is involved in the school, hospital, and citizen communities through various service projects and socials.

 Student Osteopathic Surgical Association (SOSA)

-The Student American Academy of Osteopathy (SAAO)
+Student American Academy of Osteopathy (SAAO)

 Virginia Society of Osteopathic Medicine Association (VOMA)

 VOMA student chapter is the student division of the state osteopathic association.
-It is open to all osteopathic students and deals with those medical and political issues unique to the state of Virginia.
+It is open to all osteopathic student-doctors and deals with those medical and political issues unique to the state of Virginia.
 Benefits include invitations to a variety of conferences and educational programs, as well as financial support to these programs and scholarships.